-At Devoted Family Dental, you can trust in Dr. Ludu and Dr. Sharma to prioritize your wellbeing and help you feel well cared for.
-We provide comprehensive periodontal examinations and revitalizing therapy options in order to help your smile remain healthy and strong.
+At Devoted Family Dental Phoenix, you can trust in Dr. Ludu and Dr. Sharma to prioritize your wellbeing and help you feel well cared for.
+We provide comprehensive periodontal examinations and revitalizing options for periodontal disease treatment in Phoenix, AZ in order to help your smile remain healthy and strong.
 Please contact us today if you have questions or if you are ready to schedule a visit.

 What is Gum Disease?

 Gum disease is when an infection attacks the soft oral tissue surrounding your teeth.
 This can cause redness, puffiness, inflammation, and even bleeding when brushing or flossing your teeth.
 There are various stages of gum disease ranging from mild to severe.
 Gingivitis, which is considered the first stage, can be easily combated with regular dental cleanings and good oral hygiene practiced at home.
 However, periodontitis can result in gum pockets forming and making it easy for bacteria and food particles to become trapped.
 This, in turn, can lead to bone and tooth loss.

 At first, the symptoms associated with gum disease might not be as apparent as you would think but over time, the signs can become more prevalent.
 Some of these include:

 - Red and inflamed gums